 TABLE OF CONTENTS

-No matter what business structure you have chosen, there comes a point in time where the topic of commercial loans may come up.
-As a small business owner, you may find yourself needing to secure capital to cover expenses.
+No matter what business structure you have chosen, there comes a point in time where, as an entrepreneur, the topic of commercial loans may come up as the need for obtaining capital to cover business expenses will be needed.

 But first, it is important to understand how these types of loans work, and what types are out there to make the best decision possible.
 If you are ready to dive deep into the nitty-gritty of commercial loans, you have come to the right place!

 In the world of debt-based financing, a commercial loan is a type of product that allows one to borrow money that they can use for business expenses.
 Here are a few common examples of what the money can go towards: